wn9237/rest_spec/markdowns/api/taskdetails_delete.md

-# Delete TaskDetails
+# Delete taskDetails

-Delete TaskDetails.
+Delete taskDetails.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request